phdru/sqlconvert/docs/mysql2sql.rst

 convert mysqldump (especially with extended INSERT syntax) to standard SQL to load at least to PostgreSQL or SQLite.

 The program is in its initial phase and currently cannot do much.
+It only removes /\*! directives \*/ and passes everything else unmodified.

 .. highlight:: none